Revelations on Trump's tax returns stoke long-held national security concerns - KRDO

 Weissmann also writes that he saw the possibility of several investigations into Trump and the Trump Organization, which were not pursued because the Mueller team did not follow all financial trails.
 Those possible investigations included tax fraud, foreign bribery, election fraud and bank fraud, he wrote.

-On Monday, Weissman — who formerly headed up the FBI’s criminal fraud division and knows the inner workings of the Trump orbit better than most, spoke to the overall fear about the revelations in the Times story: “Now ask to whom does Trump owe hundreds of millions of dollars coming too soon?” he tweeted.
+On Monday, Weissman — who formerly headed up the FBI’s criminal fraud division and knows the inner workings of the Trump orbit better than most — spoke to the overall fear about the revelations in the Times story: “Now ask to whom does Trump owe hundreds of millions of dollars coming due soon?” he tweeted.

 House Democrats have issued subpoenas for Trump’s financial records but the matter remains tied up in court.